 Doofus does Seti@Home

-The first server to contribute spare CPU cycles was Doofus, a Dell Dimension XPS T500 that has been online 24 x 7 since April 1999.
-Doofus no longer contributes CPU cycles, but is still busy doing his 24 x 7 thing.
+The first server to contribute spare CPU cycles was Doofus, a Linux server hosted on a Dell Dimension XPS T500 that had been online 24 x 7 since April 1999.
+Doofus finally retired in June of 2014.

 In July 2009, another Linux server (Piggy) joined Doofus in contributing spare CPU cycles to the project.
 In 2011, Piggy retired due to health problems after 10 years of service.

 Roadie, a 2003 vintage Linux laptop contributed spare CPU cycles to the project for 11 years.
 His offspring Roadie 2, a Win 8.1 laptop, has been contributing spare CPU cycles since June 2014.

 Roadie retired in January 2015.
 Roadie 2 now carries the full load on a 24 x 7 basis when not on the occasional road trip.

 As of 14 February 2015, hrpr.com has contributed over 733,435 BOINC Cobblestones to the SETI(at)Home project.